xrootd/xrootd-pgintegrity/README.md

 when the file length is not a multiple of the page size.
 This approximates the behaviour of an original version of pgWrite.
 The check is not applied in case of a missing tagfile.

+noloosewrites
+Disables some consistency and recovery checks at open and during non-aligned writes in previously existing files: When writing to a file such that only part of a page is overwritten checks can be made that the page is valid before the write happens.
+By default, for existing files, checks are applied that allow some inconsistenies, such as if the stored crc already corresponds to the updated page which is to be written in the datafile.
+The aim is to provide recovery in the case of interrupted and then retried writes (e.g. due to a crash).
 ```